 An Economic Slowdown Could Lead To Reduced Or Delayed Government Funding For Transportation Infrastructure And Initiatives And Decreased Availability Of Financial Capital For Our Customers, Causing A Decline In Our Revenues.
-Concerns about inflation, decreased consumer confidence, and reduced corporate profits and capital spending have resulted in a downturn in worldwide economic conditions, particularly in the United States.
-These unfavorable economic conditions may have a negative impact on customer orders (and also may result in decreased sales of automobiles and trucks that incorporate our LDW systems).
+Concerns about decreased consumer confidence, the availability and cost of credit, and reduced corporate profits and capital spending have resulted in a downtum in worldwide economic conditions.
+These unfavorable economic conditions may have a negative impact on customer orders and government funding of infrastructure projects incorporating our products and services.
 Such concerns may result in cancellations and rescheduling of backlog.
 In addition, the recent decline in the U.S. real estate market, particularly in new home construction, has adversely impacted new road construction and could result in a decline in Roadway Sensor and Vehicle Sensor net sales and Transportation Systems contract revenues.
 Any of the foregoing economic conditions make it extremely difficult for our customers, our suppliers and us to accurately forecast and plan future business activities and could result in a decline in our net sales and contract revenues.
 If such conditions continue or worsen, our business, financial condition and results of operations could be materially and adversely affected.